jhpyle/docassemble/_docs/helloworld.md

 `planet` and `inhabitant_count` are spelled correctly and are enclosed in double curly brackets.

-Save the file as a .docx file (e.g., `hello_planet.docx`).
+Save the file as a DOCX file (e.g., `hello_planet.docx`).

-Now you need to make this .docx file available to your interview by putting the .docx file in the [Templates] folder of your [Playground].
+Now you need to make this DOCX file available to your interview by putting the DOCX file in the [Templates] folder of your [Playground].

 To do this, go to the Folders menu and select "Templates."